 We do not pay any compensation to our executive officers seconded to us by our Manager.
 Our Manager is responsible for the payment of compensation to the executive officers seconded to us.
 We do not reimburse our Manager for the compensation paid to our Chief Executive Officer, I. Joseph Massoud.
 We do, however, pay our Manager a quarterly management fee and our Manager uses the proceeds from the management fee, in part, to pay compensation to Mr. Massoud.
-Pursuant to the management services agreement with our Manager, we reimburse our Manager for the compensation paid to our Chief Financial Officer, Mr. James J. Bottiglieri.
-Such reimbursement is approved by the Company's compensation committee.
-Mr. Bottiglieri is paid pursuant to an employment agreement as described below.
+Mr. Massoud is the sole managing member of the Manager.
+The Company has the right to require the Manager to replace Mr. Massoud as the Chief Executive Officer.